 Rising Star & Chancellor’s Excellence

-Dr. Miranda Orr is the first recipient of the Chancellor’s Excellence Award, which was personally selected by MSU Billings Chancellor Rolf Groseth.
+Dr. Miranda Orr is the first recipient of the Chancellor’s Excellence Award, which MSU Billings Chancellor Rolf Groseth selected.
 After graduating from MSU Billings in 2002, Orr has spent her career researching the molecular mechanisms of Alzheimer’s Disease.
 She is currently an assistant professor of gerontology at Wake Forest School of Medicine.

 Friends of MSU Billings